Heat kernel-based p-energy norms on metric measure spaces: Introduction

-It is quite interesting that the BBM convergence is naturally related to the recent work of Alonso Ruiz, Baudoin et al. mentioned above.
-The key to the BBM convergence is that, we need to apply proper weak monotonicity properties on metric measure spaces (to replace `property (E)' used for fractals).
-We apply the concept of property (KE) raised in \cite[Definition 6.7]{AlonsoBaudoinchen2020JFA} and (NE) raised in \cite[Definition 4.5] {BaudoinLecture2022} (all termed $P(p,\alpha)$ therein), and use (VE) for bounded and unbounded fractals based on \cite[Definition 3.1] {GaoYuZhang2022PA}, where the letters `E' stands for energy control and `K',`N',`V' stands for (heat) kernel, (Besov) norm, vertex respectively.
-We also consider their slightly weaker variants by replacing `sup' with `limsup' for BBM convergence.
-Once this is done, we need to verify such weak monotonicity properties for good metric measure spaces, like nested fractals and their unbounded blow-ups.
-To do this, we establish the equivalence of properties (KE), (NE) and (VE) on certain bounded and unbounded fractals (including nested fractals), and verify a relatively easier condition (VE) with the help of \cite{Caoqiugu2022adv}.
-Such properties are not easy to examine when $p\neq 2$ in general (property (KE) holds automatically when $p=2$).
-Alonso Ruiz, Baudoin et al. examined property (KE) in the case $ p=1$ using weak Bakry-Emery type hypothesis and $p\neq 2$ for spaces with the same critical exponent as Euclidean smooth manifolds (see for example \cite[Lemma 4.13]{AlonsoBaudoinchen2021CVPDE}).
-But for fractal-type spaces, different ideas are required, since the critical exponents are often different from smooth manifolds and (bi-)linearity is missing.
+To do so, we establish the equivalence of $(KE)_{\sigma}$ and $(NE)_{\sigma}$ on metric measure spaces, the equivalence of $(NE)_{\sigma}$ and $(VE)_{\sigma}$ on certain fractals (including nested fractals), and then verify a relatively easier condition $(VE)_{\sigma}$ using the arguments in a main theorem of \cite{Caoqiugu2022adv}.
+Such properties are not easy to examine when $p\neq 2$ in general (but property $(KE)_{\sigma}$ holds automatically when $p=2$).
+Alonso Ruiz, Baudoin et al. examined property $(KE)_{\sigma}$ in the case $p=1$ using a weak Bakry-Emery type estimate and in the case $p\neq 2$ for spaces with the same critical exponent as Euclidean smooth manifolds (see for example \cite[Lemma 4.13]{AlonsoBaudoinchen2021CVPDE}).
+But for fractal-type spaces, different ideas are required, since the critical exponents $\sigma^*$ from (\ref{BBM}) are different from manifolds ($\sigma^*=1$ for smooth manifolds; but even when $p=2$, $\sigma^*=\log15/\log9 $ on the Vicsek set \cite{BC23} and $\sigma^*=\log5/\log4$ on the Sierpi\'nski gasket \cite{BP88}) and (bi-)linearity is missing.